-Second, Rule 503.g.(12) authorizes the Director or a relevant local government certain applicants to file an application to plug and abandon-request the Commission order plugging and abandonment of a well or eloseclosure an oil and gas location or oil and gas facility pursuant to Rule 211.
+Second, Rule 503.g.(12) authorizes certain applicants to file an application to request the Commission order plugging and abandonment of a well or closure an oil and gas location or oil and gas facility pursuant to Rule 211.
 Only the Director may file an application to plug and abandon any well or close any oil and gas location pursuant to Rule 211.
 For an inactive well that has reported zero production over a period of three or more consecutive years, the relevant local government or surface owner may file such application to plug and abandon a well or close an oil and gas location.
-Rule 503.g.(12) intentionally limits the parties that may permissibly file such an application filed by any other party will be summarily dismissed and will not be assigned a docket number.
+Rule 503.g.(12) intentionally limits the parties that may permissibly file such applications to the Director, relevant local government, or surface owner.
+An application filed by any other party will be summarily dismissed and will not be assigned a docket number.